-The numbers raging form 80 to 400 show the number of grains that fit onto a surface of 1 cm2.
+The numbers raging from 80 to 400 show the number of grains that fit onto a surface of 1 cm2.
 The rule is simple: the fewer grains, the coarser the nail file.
 The 80 grit is recommended for removing the hardest surface which is acrylic.
-The 100 is recommended for shortening and shaping elongated nails but it is not advised to use with natural nail plate.
-The 180 – is considered a fine grit and can be used for touch-ups on the elongated nails or for working with natural nail plate.
+The 100 is recommended for shortening and shaping elongated nails but it is not advised to use on a natural nail plate.
+The 180 – is considered a fine grit and can be used for touch-ups on elongated nails or for working on a natural nail plate.
 Higher grits, more delicate ones are for buffing and polishing – like levelling buffer 180/220 is recommended for precise levelling of the surface, and the 220/280 for creating shine.
-The highest index of 400 have buffers for polishing the natural nails, recommended for Shea Butter manicure and for creating a glossy surface on elongated nails.
+The highest index of 400 are buffers for polishing natural nails, recommended for Shea Butterm manicure and for creating a glossy surface on elongated nails.

 What are the index numbers of the most popular nail files?

 Among Indigo products the most popular file is Mylar 100/180.
 The two sides of this file can be used for most tasks performed by a nail file, that is why 100/180 grit is known to be the most versatile index, good for working with both natural nail (the 180 side) and the elongated nail (the 100 grit side).
 The 100/180 grit is also recommended for buffing the nail prior to using Gel Polish.